lv042/Weather-Wizard/docs/physical_design.md

 ## The chosen device

-3D printing is a manufacturing process in which a digital 3D model is converted into a physical object layer by layer using a 3D printer.
+3D printing is a process in which a digital 3D model is converted into a physical object layer by layer using a 3D printer.
 To do this, the printer uses different materials, such as plastics or metals, which are applied layer by layer and fused together.

 ## The chosen material